hello, Janika_

 Strong

 “Build a single web page called Our Next Trip: the trip name, the dates, and a live countdown to departure.
-It’s Helsinki to New York, departing 14 August.
+It’s Helsinki to San Diego, departing 14 August.
 Keep it minimal.”

 Specific.
 Scoped.
 Claude knows what to build and what to leave out.